-- 1) Historical information is required only for measurement periods for which GASB 68 is applicable - 2) Covered employee payroll represented above is based on pensionable earnings provided by the employer. - 3) The plan's proportionate share of aggregate contributions may not match the actual contributions made by the employer during the measurement period.
-The plan's proportionate share of aggregate contributions is based on the plan's proportion of fiduciary net position shown on line 5 of the table above as well as any additional side fund (or unfunded liability) contributions made by the employer during the measurement period.
+- (1) Historical information is required only for measurement periods for which GASB 68 is applicable. - (2) Covered-Employee Payroll represented above is based on pensionable earnings provided by the employer.
+However, GASB 68 defines covered-employee payroll as the total payroll of employees that are provided pensions through the pension plan.
+Accordingly, if pensionable earnings are different than total earnings for covered-employees, the employer should display in the discolsure footnotes the payroll based on total earnings for the covered group and recalculated the required payroll-related ratios. - (3) The plan's proportionate share of aggregate contributions may not match the actual contributions made by the employer during the measurement period.
+The plan's proportionate share of aggregate contributions is based on the plan's proportion of fiduciary net position shown on line 5 of the table above as well as any additional side fund (or unfunded liability) contributions made by the employer during the measurement period. - (4) This data is not required to be displayed by GASB 68 for employers participating in cost-sharing plans, but it is being shown here because it is used in the calculation of the Plan's pension expense. - (5) Information for the 2% @ 62 plan not readily available to the entity.
+Figure presented here at June 30, 2014 is for the Miscellaneous Risk Pool as a whole.